-Control of the scheme is by audit.
-The audits are carried out by independent auditors contracted by Bord Bia.
-Producers that meet the requirements of the quality assurance scheme are entitled to use the the Bord Bia Quality Assurance Mark on produce, packing and/or point of sale materials subject to the conditions which govern the use of the quality mark.
+Compliance is determined by a detailed farm audit.
+These audits are completed at a minimum every 18 months, against all SHAS requirements by independent auditors contracted by Bord Bia.
+Only those Producers who have proven through audit to meet the requirements of the Horticultural scheme are entitled to use the Bord Bia Quality Assurance Mark on produce, packing and/or point of sale materials subject to the conditions which govern the use of the quality mark.
 Any use of the quality mark must be approved by Bord Bia in advance.
+Furthermore Producers who are audited against the new Sustainable Horticulture Assurance Scheme are actively taking part in the Origin Green Sustainability Programme.
+Certification to the SHAS means products carrying the Bord Bia logo not only meet the highest levels of safety and quality, but have been produced on a farm which is embracing sustainable practices.